matthijsgroen/reporter/README.markdown

 	@market_share = market_share # expose report for view

+The value passed is interpreted by their respective scope, so 2010 as value for the DateScope will be translated to Date.civil(2010).beginning_of_year ..
+Date.civil(2010).end_of_year
+The same is for ReferenceScope.
+An object (or list of them) passed that are not matches for the required object (Area in this case) will be investigated for a link.
+In this case, a Company has_many :areas.
+All the areas of the company will be used as scope.

 In detail: Building the view
 ============================

 	%h1
 		Marketshare report for
 		= @market_share_report.scope_name :area
 		= @market_share_report.scope_name :time

+Scope name will print a human readable name for the currently active scope.
+In this case, :area will print the company name, and :time will print "2010"

 	%table.report
 		%thead
 			%th Month